iamtheblackunicorn/angel/README.markdown

 ## ABOUT :books:

 This repository contains the source code for my personal portfolio website.
 There will be multiple revisions of the design and this is strictly personal, for me and me alone.
-If you'd like to use this for learning purposes fork and clone away.
+If you'd like to use this for learning purposes, fork and clone away.
 I am using ***Vue.js 3*** and ***Three.js*** to build this. :heart_on_fire:

 ## VIEW :rocket: